dev8523/spring-boot-security-jwt/README.md

 # Step 2- Intercept all incoming requests
 - Extract JWT from the header
 - Validate and set in execution context

-For this, we have to create Filters
+Note: For Step 2, we have to create our own Filters extending the OncePerRequestFilter.